 Retention & Archival

 The JournalKeeper manages automatic cleanup and archival of journal files.
-It runs as a background goroutine in both lplex and lplex-cloud.
+It runs as a background goroutine in both lplex-server and lplex-cloud.

 Retention policy